-Students of all dance levels to improve technique, choreography, and performance skills.
-Participation in dance technique classes and successful completion of required choreography/performance assignments
+This course is open to students of all dance levels to improve their technique, choreography, and performance skills.
+Participation in dance technique classes and successful completion of choreography/performance assignments is required.

-.5 Arts elective credit (Course also available under PE

-Department Course# 9853)
+Arts elective credit (Course also available under PE Department Course# 9853)